Chapter 9 : Word Vomit

 “I guess I should bring you home now,” James said, still giggling slightly.

-Yes, you heard me correctly, I said giggling
+Yes, you heard me correctly, I said giggling.
+The boy was giggling, damn it.

 “I mean, I wouldn’t want you to pee your pants or something…”